foldda/rda/README.md

 ## Enflow - A Practical Use

-Enflow is a comonent-based computing system that allows an app be assembled using components potentialy from any vendor.
-In its design, it needs to allow components with no prior knowledge to connect and collabrate with each other, including exchanging data that does not have a fixed data model.
-RDA is created for this design requirement, and is used in the system's framework API as the primary data object for Enflow to interact with its hosted components, and for components to exchange data between each other.
+Enflow is a component-based computing system that allows an app be assembled using components potentially from any vendor.
+In its design, it needs to allow components with no prior knowledge to connect and collaborate with each other, including exchanging data that does not have a fixed data model.
+RDA is created for this design requirement and is used in the system's framework API as the primary data object for Enflow to interact with its hosted components, and for components to exchange data between each other.

 In Enflow, a compatible component is required to convert its "native data" to and from RDA, by possibly using Charian, so its data can flow through the system.
 For example, the HL7FileReader component, available at the "Enflow Portable Components" repo, implements the conversion from HL7 to RDA, and the HL7FileWriter component does the opposite conversion, and these two components can be connected and used in an app that required HL7 data file reading and writing.